AlameenW/BGuide/readme.md

   - [x] **NOTE: Your walkthrough added to the README must include a view of your Render dashboard demonstrating that your Postgres database is available**
   - [x]  **NOTE: Your walkthrough added to the README must include a demonstration of your table contents.
 Use the psql command 'SELECT * FROM tablename;' to display your table contents.**

-The following **optional** features are implemented:

-- [x] The web app displays items in a unique format, such as cards rather than lists or animated list items

 ## Video Walkthrough

 Here's a [walkthrough](https://imgur.com/gallery/web-103-project-2-MueWlK5) of implemented required features.